The Vernon L. Pack lecture and residence program means to strengthen the ties between Otterbein and the community through research and creative work.

 Dự đoán xổ số Khánh HòaThe Vernon L. Pack Distinguished Lecture and Scholar-in-Residence program was established in 2002 through a generous gift from alumnus Vernon L. Pack, a 1950 graduate of the University.
 A distinguished lecturer visits campus to address important current issues that will allow the Otterbein community to reflect on ethical, spiritual and social issues.
 In alternate years, an esteemed scholar is invited to campus to reside for up to one academic year in order to provide an educational enrichment experience for Otterbein students.

-The Vernon L. Pack Distinguished Lecture Series at Otterbein University is proud to bring to campus Nikole Hannah-Jones and Jonathan Kozol, two powerful and tireless voices that have deepened our understanding of the connections between race, equity, and education.
+The Vernon L. Pack Distinguished Lecture Series at Otterbein University is proud to present a discussion with Nikole Hannah-Jones and Jonathan Kozol, two powerful and tireless voices that have deepened our understanding of the connections between race, equity, and education.
+The discussion will be streamed online at 7 p.m. on Monday, April 12, 2021.
+This discussion was previously scheduled for spring semester 2020.

 A Rhodes Scholar, former fourth grade teacher, and a passionate advocate for child-centered learning, Kozol is one of the most widely read and highly honored education writers in the nation.
 He is a critic of the national obsession with standardized exams and the corporate attempt to privatize our public schools.